idvorkin/idvorkin.github.io/_posts/2017-9-29-staying-warm-and-biking.md

 **Bike Rain Pants** - If I don't want to wear tights and it's raining I've got the [shower pass club convertible](https://www.showerspass.com/products/mens-club-convertible-2-pant), they're the best I've found, but I don't love them since the length doesn't work for me.

-**Panniers** - [Orltieb](http://www.rei.com/search?query=orltieb+pannier) - I couldn't believe I spent 200$ on a set of saddle bags, but true story, I bought the 50$ kind, then the 100\$ kind then finally these, and I've used them for 8 years with a single problem.

 **Toe Covers** - [These](http://www.amazon.com/Meister-Thermal-Neoprene-Booties-Cycling/dp/B00QW10ZHO/ref=sr_1_7?ie=UTF8&qid=1448076697&sr=8-7&keywords=toe+warmers) work pretty well to keep your feet warm.
 They're easy to lose track of though.

-### Bike accoutrements

-**Head Phones** - [Aftershokz Air](https://aftershokz.com/products/trekz-air) are bone conduction headphones that let you listen to music without blocking the street noise.
-Fantastic product.

-**Light** - I'd recommend a minimum of  600 lumens, and make sure it can charge over USB.
-I currently use the [urban 800](http://www.lightandmotion.com/the-perfect-light/on-bike/road/urban-800-fast-charge).
-I used to use the  [Taz 1200](http://www.amazon.com/gp/product/B008KKNPCM/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B008KKNPCM&linkCode=as2&tag=ighe-20), but it was too bulky, and I don't need that many lumens

-### Brompton specific accoutrements

-As you know, I love my Brompton, here's a my recommended [accoutrements.](http://idvorkin.github.io/brompton-toys)